flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 ![All layers merged (_Tada!_).](sonic/result.png){.tab-float .pixel .border}

 As always, the PPU combines and outputs all layers automatically, but it's not over yet!
-The system provides plenty effects to apply to these layers [@graphics-effects]:
+The system provides plenty of effects to apply to these layers [@graphics-effects]:

 - **Mosaic**: Makes tiles look even more *blocky*.
 - **Colour blending**: Combines the colours of two groups of overlapping layers.
 The opacity of each group can be controlled to achieve varying degrees of **transparency**.
-Alternatively, the second group can be set to solid back or white, resulting in **fading effects**.
+Alternatively, the second group can be set to solid black or white, resulting in **fading effects**.
 - **Windowing**: Divides the screen into three separate rectangular areas (called 'windows').
 These may overlap, and each hosts its own graphics and blending controls.
 Two windows have programmable positions, while the third is the complement of the first two (in other words, the remainder of the screen not covered by them).

 I have to say, these are strongly reminiscent of the [Super Nintendo era](super-nintendo#more-colour-magic).